c4tom/DreamDevBox/docs/intermediate/add-custom-environment-variables.rst

    APPLICATION_ENV=production

-You need to restart the Devilbox for the changes to take effect.
+You need to restart the DreamDevBox for the changes to take effect.

 .. note::
-   There is already a proposed section inside the ``.env`` file at the very bottom to add you custom variables to differentiate them from the Devilbox required variables.
+   There is already a proposed section inside the ``.env`` file at the very bottom to add you custom variables to differentiate them from the DreamDevBox required variables.

 Use custom environment variables